Symbolist painting: Pont-Aven School

 Gauguin's most advanced disciple was Émile Bernard.
 In the rustic and timeless atmosphere of Brittany, Bernard developed a new way of understanding the pictorial image, based on wide configurations of solid planes and sharp lines, with marked contours and violent colors, reduced to the seven colors of the prism.
 In the Revue Indépendante, the critic Édouard Dujardin called this new style cloisonnisme, from the enamel cloisonné, since the colors were shown compartmentalized as in this medieval technique.
 Along with Bernard, its main exponent was Louis Anquetin; both had been students of Fernand Cormon, and were fascinated by Japanese woodcuts and stained glass.
 Gauguin was introduced to the work of both artists at an exhibition at the Grand Restaurant Bouillon in 1887 and, although he did not fully embrace this way of painting, especially in terms of contours, his Vision after the Sermon shows their influence, especially in the saturated colors.

-Two works from 1888 became the manifesto of this group: Breton Women in a Pasture by Bernard and Vision after the Sermon by Gauguin.
+Two works from 1888 became the manifesto of this group: The Pardon by Bernard and Vision after the Sermon by Gauguin.
 The latter synthesized the essences of the new style: thematic concreteness—the vision of a religious scene suggested by the sermon and the women contemplating it all on the same plane—pure colors, marked contours and absence of modeling.
 This concreteness and simplification of the constituent elements of the painting led this new trend to be baptized also as synthetism.
 In this trend, observation, memory, imagination and emotion were essential elements of a painting for Gauguin, in addition to form and color, which are treated in a free, expressive way.
 In his search for a new style, Gauguin was inspired by medieval tapestries, Japanese prints and prehistoric art, in search of a style alien to naturalism that would best describe the artist's feelings.

 Of the rest of the group, it is worth mentioning Charles Filiger, a typical "cursed artist", a heavy drinker, withdrawn from the world—he settled in Pont-Aven in 1889 and lived in Brittany for the rest of his life—and psychically unstable, to the point that he committed suicide.
 Intensely mystical, he developed a small-format work, generally in gouache, with firm but somewhat naive strokes, which gives his production a somewhat primitive air.

 After the 1889 Café Volpini exhibition, Gauguin settled in the village of Le Pouldu with Paul Sérusier, where they repudiated synthetism for "established style" and continued their artistic research.
 Gauguin was still in search of an ever greater suppression of the model and imitation of nature, exploring new forms of representation based on primitivism and some influence of Japanese art and Paul Cézanne (Symbolist Self-Portrait with Halo, 1889, National Gallery of Art, Washington D. C.; The Yellow Christ, 1889, Albright-Knox Museum, Buffalo).
 He eventually left for Tahiti in search of a more wild and natural essence, and evolved into a more personal and intuitive style.
 Gauguin's work influenced Fauvism, expressionism, surrealism and even abstract art.